gwhthompson/mela_parser/README.md

 ## Disclaimer

-This software is provided "as-is" for personal, non-commercial use only.
-Users must ensure they have appropriate rights to any content processed.
+For personal use only.
+Users are responsible for ensuring they have rights to process any content.
+No DRM circumvention.
+No liability accepted.
-The authors disclaim all liability for copyright infringement or misuse.

-- This tool does **not** circumvent DRM or copy protection
-- This tool does **not** download content from the internet
-- Only processes locally-provided EPUB files

 ## Features